 3. List down all the crucial features that you will need

 For a more comprehensive list, draft two: 1) must-have features and 2) nice-to-have features.
-A features shopping list comprises CRM features that are important to your business missions.
-It should include powerful contact management settings, lead and opportunity management, and sales forecasting, just to name a few.
+A features shopping list comprises CRM features important to your business missions.
+It should include powerful contact management settings, file transfer, lead and opportunity management, and sales forecasting, just to name a few.
 Meanwhile, your nice-to-have list should include CRM features that will not prevent you from reaching your business goals if you do not have them.

 4. Look into the best CRMs that suit your needs